datanav/docs/rdf-support.rst

 * :ref:`The Databrowser sink <databrowser_sink>`
 * :ref:`The HTTP endpoint sink <http_endpoint_sink>`

-Consult the reference documentation for how to set up and use these sinks.
+Consult the reference documentation for how to set up and use these sinks to produce RDF output.